 Michael McNally's research interests include radio-spectrum management, broadband policy, intellectual property rights, user-generated content, and information society theories and discourse.

 Toni Samek has sustained interest in intellectual freedom, academic freedom, librarianship and human rights and social justice, global information ethics, and global information justice.
 Toni’s earlier books include: Intellectual Freedom and Social Responsibility in American Librarianship 1967 to 1974; Librarianship and Human Rights: A twenty-first century guide; and She Was a Booklegger: Remembering Celeste West (co-edited with Moyra Lang and K.R.
 Roberto).
 Her latest (2017) monograph (co-edited with Lynette Shultz) is entitled Information Ethics, Globalization and Citizenship: Essays on Ideas to Praxis.
+Most recently she was an editor for Minds Alive: Libraries and Archives Now (2020) from University of Toronto Press.
 Toni’s scholarship has appeared in translation in such countries as Bosnia and Herzegovina, Brazil, Japan, Spain, Sweden, and Turkey.

-Dangzhi Zhao earned her Ph.D. from the School of Library and Information Studies at the Florida State University, and her MS and BS from the Department of Library and Information Science at Peking University.
-Her research and teaching interests are in the areas of information systems, bibliometrics, scholarly communication, and knowledge network analysis and visualization.
-Major research projects completed include the design and implementation of a Web-based information system for the publishing industry in China (1996-1998), and the comparison of scholarly communication between the Web and the print world (2000-2003).
-Supported by a $104,820 three-year (2008-2011) Standard Research Grant from the Social Sciences and Humanities Research Council (SSHRC) of Canada, her recent research concentrates on knowledge network analysis and visualization and their application in information retrieval and digital libraries.
+Dr. Zhao's primary research interests are in the areas of bibliometrics, scholarly communication, citation-based knowledge network analysis and visualization and their application in information representation and retrieval.
+Her current research focuses on citation analysis weighted by in-text features such as frequency and location.
+Recently, Dr. Zhao has begun a new research program on editorial practices and systematic bias on Wikipedia.
+Major research projects completed include the design and implementation of a Web-based information system for the publishing industry in China (1996-1998), the comparison of scholarly communication between the Web and the print world (2000-2003), and a $104,820 three-year (2008-2011) Standard Research Grant from the Social Sciences and Humanities Research Council (SSHRC) of Canada on citation-based knowledge network analysis and visualization.